Neuropsychologist and researcher Ángel Martínez Nogueras explains in this article the Chiari malformation type I and presents a clinical case.

 - Price, C. J. (2018).
 The Evolution of Cognitive Models: From Neuropsychology to Neuroimaging and back.
 Cortex.

-If you likí this post about Chiari malformation, you are sure to also be interestí in reading the following post:
+If you liked this post about Chiari malformation, you will surely also be interested in reading the following post:

 “This article has been translated.
 Link to the original article in Spanish:”